 The proposal may be submitted before or after completion of coursework in line with the policy of the student’s area of concentration.
 The proposal should be prepared in consultation with either the advisor or with both the advisor and first reader, according to the policy of the student’s area of concentration.
 When the proposal has been approved by the advisor (or by the advisor and first reader), the Proposal Defense will be scheduled by mutual agreement (the precise timing will be controlled by the policy of the student’s area of concentration).

-To schedule a defense, the student will notify the Assistant Program Officer of his/her area and provide the APO with two hard copies of the proposal.
+To schedule a defense, the student will notify the Assistant Program Officer of his/her area.

 The Proposal Defense has three possible outcomes: Pass, Pass with revisions (without an additional Defense meeting), and Fail (requiring an additional Defense meeting).
 The advisor will be responsible for reporting the result to the Department Office.

 All students should register their topics with the AMS’s Doctoral Dissertations in Musicology.

 The final examining committee has a minimum of four members: the advisor, the reader, and at least two additional members.
 It is the student's responsibility—in consultation with the advisor and first reader—to choose the final two committee members.
 At least three members of the full committee must be members of the Graduate Center doctoral faculty and at least one must be a member of the music department's faculty.
 The committee may include faculty from outside the music program or even from outside the University, but The Graduate Center does not provide outside readers with honoraria or travel expenses.